hashicorp/waypoint/ARCHITECTURE.md

 job and the job enters the **WAITING** state.
 During this state, we're waiting for the runner to acknowledge that it has taken responsibility for the job.

-During the **QUEUED** and **WAITING** states, a job may expire.
 A job may optionally have an expiration deadline associated with it.
-If a job has a deadline, then at that time, the job will immediately move to the **ERROR** state with a message noting it expired.
+If a job is in the **QUEUED** or **WAITING** states when its deadline expires, then the job will immediately move to the **ERROR** state with a message noting it expired.

 While a job is in the **WAITING**, it will not be assigned to any other runner.